Skip to main content

 Finding a branch:

-• Look for branches in expat-heavy areas (Futian, Nanshan, Shekou) for better English support
+• Look for branches in expat-heavy areas (Futian, Nanshan, Shekou)

 • Check branch hours (typically 9:00 AM - 5:00 PM, Monday to Friday)

-• Some branches may have Saturday hours
+• Some branches have Saturday hours (call ahead)

 Step 2: Gather required documents